ON STAGE · THEATER

 “Joyous.
 Brilliantly acted.
 Life-affirming.
 Go.” —The Independent

-Zipping between Johannesburg, Harare, Kampala, Lagos, Accra and London, this flamboyant musical feast by the UK’s preeminent theater company captures the heart and soul of the barber shop as a place for men of Africa and the African diaspora to gather and talk—with some hair-trimming on the side.
-With a punchy, truth-telling script by Nigerian-born poet/playwright Inua Ellams, barbers and their customers joke, squabble, tell tall tales and (of course) discuss soccer—all the while raising profound issues of migration, race, masculinity and fatherhood.
-The 12 bustling actors use bursts of song, chant and movement to engineer transitions from one country and character to another.
+This touring blockbuster from the UK’s top theater zips between London and four African cities to capture the barber shop as place for African men to gather and talk—with some grooming on the side.
+With a punchy, truth-telling script by Nigerian-born poet/playwright Inua Ellams, the barbers and their customers joke, squabble, tell tall tales and (of course) discuss soccer—all the while raising profound issues of migration, race, masculinity and fatherhood.
+The 12 bustling actors use bursts of song, chant and movement to transition from one country and character to another.

 Funded in part by the Wetzel Family Fund for the Arts.